c-holmes/lamp-stack/README.md

 # Ansible Vagrant profile for a LAMP server

+## Customized Sections
+* Added PHPmyadmin
+* created synced folder www/ to var/www/html (www folder is ignored in this repo, please create your own once initiated)

 ## Background

 Vagrant and VirtualBox (or some other VM provider) can be used to quickly build or rebuild virtual servers.